wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-rest-service-aspnet-api-sql-database.md

 * How to use a SQL database to store data in Azure.
 * How to publish application updates to Azure.

-You'll build a simple contact list web site that is built on ASP.NET MVC 5 and uses the ADO.NET Entity Framework for database access.
+You'll build a simple contact list web application that is built on ASP.NET MVC 5 and uses the ADO.NET Entity Framework for database access.
 The following illustration shows the completed application:

 ![screenshot of web site][intro001]